COVID-19 & Crime Issue #2: Los Angeles Crime & The Routine Activities Theory

-In this issue, we examined retail crime reported in the Los Angeles area and highlight several preliminary trends for your consideration.
+In issue #2 of our COVID-19 & Crime series, we examined retail crime reported in the Los Angeles area and highlight several preliminary trends for your consideration.
 Dr. Read Hayes, Research Scientist at the University of Florida, and Director of the Loss Prevention Research Council (LPRC), shared with us insights about what he is seeing in the retail world and perspectives on what might be in store in the upcoming weeks and months.
 Many thanks to Dr. Hayes for his contribution to this piece.

 LOS ANGELES CRIME